Donny1114/Remove_BG/README.md

 ## Overview

-The Background Remover App is a simple Python application that allows users to remove backgrounds from images using the `rembg` library.
+The Background Remover App is a simple Python application that allows users to remove backgrounds from images using the `rembg` library and tkinter for GUI.
 The app provides a graphical user interface (GUI) for easy image selection, background removal, and output saving.

 ## Features